mikemaccana/styleselect/README.md

     styleSelect(selector);

-Whwere `selector` is a CSS selector.
+Where `selector` is a CSS selector.

 That's all.
 From then on you'll probably want to tweak styling.